 You can get better tea in coffee shops.
 Here’s how.

-Here are 5 tips for tea addicts and kind-hearted baristas living in a coffee house world.
+Here are 5 tips for tea addicts to get better tea in coffee shops.

 1. Use quality porcelain cups or mugs.